Redact Sensitive Data From Your Logs On-Prem by Using Observability Pipelines | Datadog

 An Observability Pipeline rule includes a regular expression to detect account IDs and to replace those IDs with a substitute string.

-If you’re operating in a highly regulated industry, you can use custom scanning rules to ensure compliance with data privacy laws, such as the Payment Card Industry Data Security Standard (PCI DSS), HIPAA, and the California Consumer Privacy Act (CCPA).
-These laws may require you to redact sensitive data as you aggregate and process your logs.
-And if your business operates in countries where data residency requirements apply, you may need to sanitize your logs before routing them outside of your infrastructure.
-For example, if you’re doing business in the European Union, you can apply custom scanning rules to ensure that you comply with GDPR restrictions regarding the transfer of personal data outside the EU.
+If you’re operating in a highly regulated industry, you can use custom scanning rules to help with compliance under, for example, PCI, HIPAA, and GDPR.
+And if your business has concerns about data residency requirements, you may want to sanitize your logs before routing them outside of your infrastructure.
+For example, if you’re doing business with sensitive health or financial data in the United States, you can apply custom scanning rules to redact this data in the event that you suspect that you may be transferring it and you seek added protection.

 Redact sensitive data on-prem with Observability Pipelines